+Andrea graduated in medicine (MBChB with overall honours) from Bristol University in 2002.
+She started her postgraduate training in general medicine in Exeter, Devon.
+After completing her MRCP she moved to Manchester where she was an anaesthetic and intensive care trainee.
+She trained in specialist respiratory in the Mersey deanery from 2007 – 2017.
 Andrea joined the Respiratory Infection Group in March 2011 as a Clinical Research Fellow in Respiratory Infection, funded by the National Institute for Health Research Biomedical Research Centre (Royal Liverpool University and Broadgreen Hospitals Trust - RLBUHT).
-Her PhD is based at the Liverpool School of Tropical Medicine and is entitled: Lower Respiratory Tract Infection in Adults; carriage, therapeutics and prevention, under the supervision of Prof Stephen Gordon.
+Her PhD was based at the Liverpool School of Tropical Medicine and is entitled: Lower Respiratory Tract Infection in Adults; carriage, therapeutics and prevention, under the supervision of Prof Stephen Gordon, completed in 2017.

-- LSTM MSc in microbiology
+· LSTM MSc in microbiology

-- ALS instructor
+· ALS instructor

-- Honorary Clinical Tutor University of Liverpool
+· Honorary Clinical Tutor University of Liverpool